 The federal Campus Sex Crimes Prevention Act, enacted on Oct.
-28, 2000, and referred to as Megan's Law, requires institutions of higher education to issue a statement advising the campus community where law enforcement agency information provided by a state concerning registered sex offenders may be obtained.
+28, 2000, and referred to as Megan's Law, and the Adam Walsh Child Protection and Safety Act of 2006 (42 U.S.C.
+16921) requires institutions of higher education to issue a statement advising the campus community where law enforcement agency information provided by a state concerning registered sex offenders may be obtained.
 It also requires sex offenders already required to register in a state to provide notice, as required under state law, of each institution of higher education in that state at which the person is employed, carries on a vocation, volunteers services or is a student.